aregm/icl/README.md

 # Infrastructure Control Language

-Tool to easily run your data science, machine learning or deep learning experiments anywhere: locally, on-prem clusters, or hybrid clouds.
+Tool to easily run your data science, machine learning or deep learning experiments anywhere: locally, on-prem clusters, or hybrid clouds dynamically optimized for GPUs.
 Based on Infrastructure as Code, but pushed to the next level.
 Provides cosmic level of infrastructure control bringing old good days back when you run program on the machine you develop.